xgirouxb/caribou_hindcast/README.md

 ## Data sources

-All the data used in this pipeline is designed to be retrieved from URLs and stored locally in a target to ensure reproducible results.
-Data sources are described in the `_data_sources.R`.
-The only exception is a table listing the years of logging disturbances extracted from the pixel distributions in the CanLaD data products within variable buffers around each road.
+All the data used in this pipeline are designed to be retrieved from URLs and stored locally in a target to ensure reproducible results.
+Data source URLs and links to associated metadata are listed in `_data_sources.R`.
+The only exception is a `csv` table listing the years of logging disturbances extracted from the pixel distributions in the CanLaD data products within variable buffers around each road.
 This table was produced using `Google Earth Engine`'s JavaScript API with the `extract_canlad_disturbance_years.js` script stored in the `/js` folder.